HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_configure_apps.md

     exposeConfigurationConsole: true
 ```

-When `Admin Console` is enabled by setting its property to `true`, the IBM WebSphere Application Server Solution Console becomes available on port `10203`, as shown in the following example.
+When `Admin Console` is enabled by setting its property to `true`, the IBM WebSphere Application Server Solution Console becomes available on port `10203`, as shown in the following example:

 ```
 https://yourhost:10203/ibm/console/